How Much Does Rubber Flooring Cost?

 Rubber tiles run between $3 and $8 per square foot.
 Ballistic rubber tile prices land at the top of this range, while thinner ones are less expensive.

-These are a great option for those installing in a smaller room.
+These are great options for those installing rubber flooring in a smaller room.
 The squares are easier to install and only take a day or two if done by a professional, assuming your subfloor is in good shape.

-Poured floor coating is the most expensive with materials between $9 and $15 per square foot.
+Poured floor coating is the most expensive, with materials between $9 and $16 per square foot.
 High-end options can run up to $20 per square foot.
 Installation adds around $3 per square foot to your overall estimate.
 Unless you’re highly experienced, it’s best to hire a pro for the project.

 For outside surfaces, the cost to install poured-in-place rubber flooring is similar.

-Rolled mats are the least expensive option at $1 to $5 per square foot of materials.
-These are easier to install than poured floor coating, so labor costs should be lower.
+Rolled mats are the least expensive option for materials at $1 to $5 per square foot.
+These are easier to install than poured floor coating, so labor costs are lower.

 Mats are good for those who plan to add significant weight to their rubber floors.
-They are more likely to hold up to a beating than tiles that can break apart, suitable for a home gym or children’s playroom.
+They’re more likely to hold up to a beating than tiles that can break apart, suitable for a home gym or children’s playroom.

-Nora is a popular brand that offers rolled mat and tile options for flooring.
-Some of their product warranties last up to 10 years.
-Frequently used in hospitals, schools and other public buildings, you can purchase from this brand for residential use through a local flooring dealer.
-Nora flooring requires professional installation.
+Nora is a popular brand that offers rolled mat and tile flooring options for various prices.
+You can purchase from this brand for residential use through a local flooring dealer, and Nora flooring requires professional installation.
+Some of their product warranties last up to 10 years, so they’re frequently used in hospitals, schools, and other public buildings.

-The average price to install rubber tile flooring is $720 for an average 144 square foot room.
-Poured-in-place flooring costs about $2,300 to lay.
-This is comparable to the average $2,900 cost to install flooring from other top materials like wood and laminate.
+The average price to install rubber tile flooring is $720 for a standard 144-square-foot room.
+Poured-in-place flooring costs about $2,300 to lay, comparable to the average $2,900 cost to install flooring from other popular materials like wood and laminate.

-Corners: More corners mean more work and higher cost.
+Corners: More corners mean more work and higher costs

-Size of room: Smaller spaces cost more per square foot.
+Room size: Smaller spaces cost more per square foot

-Subflooring installation costs: $30–$35 per square foot in addition to the price of rubber.
+Subflooring installation cost: $30–$35 per sq. ft. in addition to the price of rubber

 Rubber flooring is a popular option for many kitchens, particularly if you spend a lot of time on your feet.
 The soft surface is easier on your knees and back and makes standing more comfortable.
 And if you happen to drop a bowl, this option is shatter-resistant.

-They work well in bathrooms since they are slip- and water-resistant.
+They work well in bathrooms since they’re slip- and water-resistant.
 The steam and dampness from showers shouldn’t bother the material.

-At $16 per square foot, poured rubber is a good option to go beneath cars as tile options can break up easily.
-Rolled mats and tile cost half as much and work well for garage gyms or tool bench areas.
-Keep in mind that petroleum from cars could break down these surfaces over time.
+At $16 per square foot, poured rubber is an excellent option to go under cars since tile options can break up easily.
+Rolled mats and tiles cost half as much and work well for garage gyms or tool bench areas.
+But remember that petroleum from cars could break down these surfaces over time.
 We discuss rubber flooring for home gyms in the next section.

-Overall, it should cost about $1,000 to replace rubber floor tiles in a 144 square foot room.
+It costs about $1,000 to replace rubber floor tiles in a 144-square-foot room.
 To switch out a poured surface, expect to pay around $3,200.
 This project will take longer than a basic installation, so prepare to pay more for labor.

-On average, rubber tile flooring is $1,000 when installed in a 144 square foot gym.
-Rolled mats cost slightly less at $720 total.
-The thicker the material, the more weight it can withstand.
-But thicker material is more expensive.
-Mats and tiles are the most cost-effective options, since home gyms tend to be smaller and not worth the cost of poured-in-place surfacing.
+On average, rubber tile flooring is $1,000 when installed in a 144-square-foot gym.
+Rolled mats cost slightly less at around $720.
+The thicker the material, the more weight it can withstand, but thicker material is more expensive.
+Mats and tiles are the most cost-effective options since home gyms tend to be smaller and not worth the cost of poured-in-place surfacing.

 Damage-resistance for heavy weights